rizkinov/wolf-studio/README.md

 ## Project Overview

+Wolf Studio is a renowned workplace design firm under CBRE, specializing in transforming offices into places that bring joy and fulfillment to people at work.
+Based in Singapore and Hong Kong, Wolf Studio believes in creating workplaces that help organizations grow while making the design journey delightful and rewarding for their clients.

-Wolf Studio is a comprehensive enterprise portfolio management system designed for design and technology teams.
-It provides a robust admin dashboard for managing projects, users, and content, along with a beautifully crafted public-facing portfolio website.
+This website serves as Wolf Studio's digital portfolio and business platform, equipped with enterprise-grade portfolio management capabilities.
+It showcases their extensive work in workplace design, their team, and their services, while providing a robust admin dashboard for managing projects, users, and content.

+### About Wolf Studio

+Wolf Studio stands firm in their belief of creating "a world where everyone loves going to work."
+With over 75 years of collective workplace design experience, they have transformed more than 10 million square feet of office space across 750+ client projects over the last 10 years.

+**Key Services:**
+- Design Consultancy
+- Design & Build
+- Feasibility Studies
+- Visual Content

+**Locations:**
+- **Singapore Industrial Studio**: 61 Ubi Road 1 #04-21/22, Singapore 408727
+- **Singapore CBD Studio**: 6 Battery Rd, #32-01, Singapore 049909
+- **Hong Kong Studio**: Level 27, One Pacific Place, 88 Queensway, Admiralty, Hong Kong

+### Technology Platform Capabilities

+This website provides Wolf Studio with a comprehensive digital platform featuring:

+- **Project Portfolio Management**: Complete showcase of their workplace design projects
+- **Client Relationship Management**: Tools for managing client projects and relationships
+- **Content Management System**: Rich content management for project descriptions and media
+- **Team Management**: Showcase of team members and their expertise
+- **Business Analytics**: Insights into project performance and client engagement
+- **Enterprise Security**: Robust security measures for client data protection

 ### Key Capabilities

+- **Project Portfolio Showcase**: Complete showcase of Wolf Studio's workplace design projects
-- **Project Management**: Complete CRUD operations for portfolio projects
+- **Client Project Management**: Tools for managing design projects and client relationships
-- **User Management**: Role-based access control and user administration
-- **Content Management**: Rich text editing and media management
+- **Design Content Management**: Rich content management for project descriptions, images, and case studies
-- **Analytics**: Real-time system monitoring and performance tracking
+- **Team Showcase**: Professional presentation of Wolf Studio's design team and expertise
+- **Business Analytics**: Insights into project performance and client engagement
-- **Multi-tenancy**: Support for multiple brands and configurations
+- **Multi-Brand Support**: Support for both Wolf Studio and CBRE branding
-- **Enterprise Security**: Comprehensive authentication and authorization
+- **Enterprise Security**: Robust security measures for client data and project confidentiality

 ### Technology Stack